4 years ago by goatsi

 By the looks of it, a few others feel it is non-critical and have just skipped it too.

-an hour ago by JamisonM
+4 years ago by JamisonM

 Seems like a better solution that would accomplish the actual goal would be "refresh-after" where you could specify how many days a client should wait until asking again.